-Table 19.5 lists the types of major utilities within the study area of the Proposed Scheme, along or crossing the Proposed Scheme.
-Most utilities are buried beneath the roads or footpaths, with a mixture of main trunk routes, as well as branches off these main routes, existing along the entire length of the Proposed Scheme.
+Table 19.5 lists the types of major utilities within the study area of the Proposed Scheme that will be along or will cross the Proposed Scheme.
+Most utilities are buried beneath the roads or footpaths, with a mixture of main trunk routes as well as branches off these main routes existing along the entire length of the Proposed Scheme.